gritsiem/imagecap/README.md

   Two variations were run for acquiring our image feature vector.
 In both instances we used the VGG16 model.
 We first trained our images using pre trained weights.
 Since the last layer is the classification layer and this does not concern the task of image captioning, we popped the last layer and worked with the fully connected layer that returns a vector of 4096.

   The second variation is the fine tuning of VGG net, instead of using the pre trained weights, new weights were reached by creating our own classification layer and training it on our dataset.

+  We don't use the encoder in the training of the language model directly, to save training time.
+Instead we use the feature representation that is the output.
+We store these features in a python dict and pickle it.
+The file is omitted here because it is big (127 MB).

   For more information on feature extraction and finetuning see - [CNN training ] (code/encoder/doc.md)